ron-renan/ecommerce-api/capstone2/readme.md

 Set user as admin(Admin only)
 Retrieve User Details

 Product Resources:
-Get active products
+Get active products,
-Get product details by productId
+Get product details by productId,
-Search product by product name
+Search product by product name,
 Search product by price range

 Cart Resources:
+Get user's Cart,
+Remove item from the user's cart,
-Clear cart
+Clear the user's cart

-Features by Student-1

-User Resources:
-User registration
-Update Password

-Product Resources:
-Create Product(Admin only)
-Update Product
-Archive Product
-Activate Product

-Cart Resources:
-Get User's Cart
-Add to Cart
-Subtotal for each item
-Total price for all items
-Change product quantities
+Added Features:
-Remove products from cart
+Checkout an item from the user's cart

 Other Resources:
-Non-admin User checkout (Create Order)
+Non-admin User checkout (Create Order),
-Retrieve Authenticated user's orders
-Retrieve authenticated user's orders
 Retrieve all orders (Admin only)